 - A. A school may not schedule or participate in more than one full match at the end of a regular school day.
-In addition, prior unfinished match make-ups will be allowed. - B. A school may not schedule or participate in more than two matches on a non-school day.
+However, prior unfinished match makeups will be allowed. - B. A school may not schedule or participate in more than two matches on a non-school day. - C. A school may not play more than 24 regular season matches.
+Teams are allowed to play in ONE county or conference tournament, plus the NJSIAA tournament.
+Team matches played at various invitational events count as individual matches.
+Any flight tournaments that have team scoring will count as matches, equal to the number of days of the tournament.